 Continuity Agreements.
-The Company has entered into agreements (the "Continuity Agreements") with the executive officers named in the Summary Compensation Table (other than Mr. Pluff) providing severance benefits in the event of a termination of employment in the circumstances described below following certain "change in control" events, as defined in the Continuity Agreements.
-The Continuity Agreements were effective as of December 27, 1999 and remain in effect through December 27, 2001.
+The Company has entered into agreements (the "Continuity Agreements") with the executive officers (other than Mr. Ratcliffe) named in the Summary Compensation Table providing severance benefits in the event of a termination of employment in the circumstances described below following certain "change in control" events, as defined in the Continuity Agreements.
+The Continuity Agreements were effective as of December 27, 1999 through December 27, 2001.
 Thereafter, the Continuity Agreements automatically extend for additional one-year periods unless notice is given to the contrary by the Company at least 180 days prior to the renewal date.
+No such notice has been given.
 Unless previously terminated as described above, in the event of any change in control, the Continuity Agreements will remain in effect until the second anniversary thereof.

-Severance benefits under the Continuity Agreements become payable in the event that, following (or, in certain circumstances, in anticipation of) a change in control, the executive is terminated without "cause" (generally defined to include (a) continued and willful failure to perform the executive's duties after receipt of a written demand to perform, (b) gross misconduct materially and demonstrably injurious to the Company and (c) conviction of, plea of nolo contendere to, a felony) or the executive terminates employment for "good reason" (generally defined to include (a) material and adverse changes in the executive's duties and responsibilities, (b) reduction in cash compensation or failure to annually increase base salary, (c) relocation of the executive's workplace and (d) any election by the executive to terminate employment during a thirty-day period following the first anniversary of the change in control or, in the case of Mr. Ratcliffe, attainment of age 65, if earlier).
-The benefits payable under the agreements include (i) a lump sum amount equal to three times the sum of the executive's annual base salary and annual bonus (as calculated under the Continuity Agreements), (ii) continuation of certain of the executive's perquisites for a period of 36 months after termination (or, in the case of Mr. Ratcliffe, a lump sum payment equal to 105% of his annual base salary in lieu of such continuation), (iii) a pro-rated portion of the executive's annual target bonus for the year in which termination occurs, (iv) enhanced benefits under the Company's SERP, (v) outplacement services at a cost to the Company not exceeding 15% of the executive's annual base salary, (vi) medical, dental and life insurance coverage for up to 36 months after termination, and (vii) all other accrued or vested benefits to which the executive is entitled under benefit plans in which the executive is participating (offset by any corresponding benefits under the Continuity Agreements).
+Severance benefits under the Continuity Agreements become payable in the event that, following (or, in certain circumstances, in anticipation of) a change in control, the executive is terminated without "cause" (generally defined to include (a) continued and willful failure to perform the executive's duties after receipt of a written demand to perform, (b) gross misconduct materially and demonstrably injurious to the Company and (c) conviction of, or plea of nolo contendere to, a felony) or the executive terminates employment for "good reason" (generally defined to include (a) material and adverse changes in the executive's duties and responsibilities, (b) reduction in cash compensation or failure to annually increase base salary, (c) relocation of the executive's workplace and (d) any election by the executive to terminate employment during a thirty-day period following the first anniversary of the change in control.
+The benefits payable under the agreements include (i) a lump sum amount equal to three times the sum of the executive's annual base salary and annual bonus (as calculated under the Continuity Agreements), (ii) continuation of certain of the executive's perquisites for a period of 36 months after termination, (iii) a pro-rated portion of the executive's annual target bonus for the year in which termination occurs, (iv) enhanced benefits under the Company's SERP, (v) outplacement services at a cost to the Company not exceeding 15% of the executive's annual base salary, (vi) medical, dental and life insurance coverage for up to 36 months after termination, and (vii) all other accrued or vested benefits to which the executive is entitled under benefit plans in which the executive is participating (offset by any corresponding benefits under the Continuity Agreements).
 In addition, the executive is entitled to a gross-up payment from the Company to cover any excise taxes (and any income taxes on the gross-up amount) imposed on these severance payments and benefits as a result of their being paid and provided in connection with a change in control, unless the total value of such payments and benefits is less than \$50,000 higher than the greatest amount which could be paid without being subject to excise taxes (in which event such payments and benefits will be reduced by the amount of the excess).
 The Continuity Agreements do not affect the rights of an executive under any employment agreement to which the executive may be a party immediately prior to a change in control (including the agreements referred to above under "Employment Agreements"), but payment of benefits thereunder will reduce any corresponding benefit under an executive's Continuity Agreement.